 There is no required textbook for this class.
-Instead, we will be reading and discussing seminal papers on the respective topics.
+Instead, we will be reading and discussing seminal papers on the respective topics that are posted on BlackBoard.

 Goals

 Introducing students to a range of theoretical issues unpinning GIScience as opposed to GISystems.